A Survey on Unlearning in Large Language Models: Abstract

 \section{Abstract}

-The advancement of Large Language Models (LLMs) has revolutionized natural language processing, yet their training on massive corpora poses significant risks, including the memorization of sensitive personal data, copyrighted material, and knowledge that could facilitate malicious activities.
-To mitigate these issues and align with legal and ethical standards such as the ``right to be forgotten'', machine unlearning has emerged as a critical technique to selectively erase specific knowledge from LLMs without compromising their overall performance.
-This survey provides a systematic review of over 180 papers on LLM unlearning published since 2021, focusing exclusively on large-scale generative models.
-Distinct from prior surveys, we introduce novel taxonomies for both unlearning methods and evaluations.
-We clearly categorize methods into training-time, post-training, and inference-time based on the training stage at which unlearning is applied.
-For evaluations, we not only systematically compile existing datasets and metrics but also critically analyze their advantages, disadvantages, and applicability, providing practical guidance to the research community.
-In addition, we discuss key challenges and promising future research directions.
-Our comprehensive overview aims to inform and guide the ongoing development of secure and reliable LLMs.
+Large Language Models (LLMs) demonstrate remarkable capabilities, but their training on massive corpora poses significant risks from memorized sensitive information.
+To mitigate these issues and align with legal standards, unlearning has emerged as a critical technique to selectively erase specific knowledge from LLMs without compromising their overall performance.
+This survey provides a systematic review of over 180 papers on LLM unlearning published since 2021.
+First, it introduces a novel taxonomy that categorizes unlearning methods based on the phase in the LLM pipeline of the intervention.
+This framework further distinguishes between parameter modification and parameter selection strategies, thus enabling deeper insights and more informed comparative analysis.
+Second, it offers a multidimensional analysis of evaluation paradigms.
+For datasets, we compare 18 existing benchmarks from the perspectives of task format, content, and experimental paradigms to offer actionable guidance.
+For metrics, we move beyond mere enumeration by dividing knowledge memorization metrics into 10 categories to analyze their advantages and applicability, while also reviewing metrics for model utility, robustness, and efficiency.
+By discussing current challenges and future directions, this survey aims to advance the field of LLM unlearning and the development of secure AI systems.

 \ccsdesc[500]{Information systems~Language models} \ccsdesc[500]{Security and privacy}

 \keywords{Machine Unlearning, Large Language Models}